Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Example:

-If a competitor has similar visibility but better sentiment, the problem might not be your presence in AI itself, but the way the model describes your brand.
+If the competitor has similar visibility but better sentiment, the problem might not be the presence in AI itself, but the way the model describes your brand.

-If your competition has higher visibility, start by analyzing the reasons.
+If the competition has greater visibility, start by analyzing the reasons.

 Check: